woodscreative/klache/README.md

 Example:

 ```
-// create local storage object that expires in 60 seconds...
+// create a local storage object that expires in 60 seconds...
 klache.set('myStorageKey', {foo:'bar'}, 60);
 ```